 \subsubsection{Network Inference}

-The network takes a frame of size $1088 \times 608$ as input which is the same as the previous work JDE \cite{wang2019towards}.
+The network takes a frame of size $1088 \times 608$ as input which is the same as the previous work JDE \citep{wang2020towards}.
 On top of the predicted heatmap, we perform non-maximum suppression (NMS) based on the heatmap scores to extract the peak keypoints.
+The NMS is implemented by a simple $3 \times 3$ max pooling operation as in \citep{zhou2019objects}.
 We keep the locations of the keypoints whose heatmap scores are larger than a threshold.
 Then, we compute the corresponding bounding boxes based on the estimated offsets and box sizes.
 We also extract the identity embeddings at the estimated object centers.
 In the next section, we discuss how we associate the detected boxes over time using the re-ID features.